In this guide

 Small subsidiaries of large parent companies do not count as small businesses, and non-corporates are treated slightly differently (i.e. the rules are simplified).

 NB Contractors working for small end-clients will still need to assess their contracts for IR35 status and if caught, will have to apply old IR35 rules, i.e. 95% of income must be used as salary.

 Do the Off Payroll Working rules apply to those working via a payroll umbrella company?

-It is however, still necessary for the end-client to determine the IR35 status of the contract and communicate this to all parties in the supply chain, as the status will determine whether HMRC will allow tax relief on certain expenses (such as commuting).
+It is however, extremely important that the IR35 status of the contract is determined and communicated to all parties in the supply chain, as the status will determine whether HMRC will allow tax relief on certain expenses (such as commuting).
 Therefore, if a contractor is working via a payroll umbrella company but is outside IR35, then commuting expenses are allowable for tax relief, which is not the case if the contractor is inside IR35.

 Do the Off Payroll Working rules apply to those working as a sole trader?

 We therefore think it is unlikely that many clients will wish to engage with contractors in this way.

 Is working via a payroll umbrella company as tax-efficient as working inside IR35 via a PSC?

 Competex Pro, launched in 2017, has proven to be a professional, simple, easy and tax-efficient way of working under these rules, and draws on our 20+ years of accounting experience in the consultant, interim and contractor market.
 We will ensure that expenses you recharge to your client are taxed correctly and that any allowable expenses are deducted before calculating tax and NI due.

 Competex Pro is set up in a way that allows you to: